 Sugar Creek – Maps

 If you’re looking for a particularly rural river trip, look no further than Sugar Creek Sugar Creek runs about 93 miles through central and southeast Indiana.
-Sugar Creek passes through Shades and great Turkey Run State Park.
 This river is especially picturesque with its canyons and small waterfalls that are created in the area’s rocky terrain.
-You’re truly engulfed in the scenic wonder of Indiana while here.
+You’re truly engulfed in the scenic wonder of Indiana while on the trip.

-Sugar Creek is a popular destination for tourists and canoe enthusiasts.
+Sugar Creek is a popular destination for tourists and canoe enthusiasts, and one of the go to spots for camping.
 If you’re coming for a day trip, or looking to camp on Sugar Creek, make sure you go to Sugar Creek Campground and Canoe Rentals.
 In addition to camping and cabins, they offer kayak, canoe, and tube rentals for your river trip.
 Make it out here with some friends, as its a very popular spot for groups and overnight trips!

 There you have it, your ultimate guide to the amazing river Adventures in Indiana.
 Make this a memorable year out on the water.
 Hitting the rivers allow you to experience the outdoors in a way like no other.
 Hit up some friends, make some plans, and get ready to on an adventure.